 FRESHMAN SEASON (2010-11): Did not play during his rookie campaign.

-PERSONAL: Full name is Holdyn Jerian Grant ... second oldest of four children ... older brother Jerai played basketball at Clemson University ... younger brother Jerami is a freshman on the Syracuse basketball team ... the youngest brother is Jaelin ... son of Beverly and Harvey Grant ... father Harvey played college basketball at Oklahoma and was the 12 pick overall in the 1988 NBA Draft ... played in the NBA from 1988-99 ... nephew of four-time NBA champion Horace Grant, who was the 10th overall pick in 1987 by the Chicago Bulls ... attended same high school (DeMatha) as former Irish players Sid Catlett (1969-71), Adrian Dantley (1974-76) and Bob Whitmore (1967-69) ... born in Silver Spring, Md. ... enrolled in the College of Arts and Letters as a sociology major.
+PERSONAL: Full name is Holdyn Jerian Grant ... born in Silver Spring, Maryland ... second oldest of four children ... son of Beverly and Harvey Grant ... older brother Jerai played basketball at Clemson ... younger brother Jerami played two seasons at Syracuse and now plays with the Philadelphia 76ers after being selected as the 39th overall pick in the 2014 National Basketball Association Draft ... youngest brother is Jaelin, a senior on the DeMatha basketball team ... father Harvey played college basketball at Oklahoma and was the 12th pick overall in the 1988 NBA Draft ... he played in the NBA from 1988-99 ... nephew of four-time NBA champion Horace Grant, who was the 10th overall pick in 1987 by the Chicago Bulls ... attended same high school (DeMatha) as former Irish players Sid Catlett (1969-71), Adrian Dantley (1974-76) and Bob Whitmore (1967-69) as well as Irish head coach Mike Brey and assistant coach Rod Balanis ... graduated from the College of Arts and Letters with a degree in sociology.